schmich/kappa/README.md

 ### Library version

 Kappa adheres to the [Semantic Versioning 2.0.0](http://semver.org/) specification.
 Most importantly, any compatibility- or API-breaking changes will result in a new major version (e.g. `1.x.x` to `2.x.x`).
 Because of this, you should use a [pessimistic version constraint](http://docs.rubygems.org/read/chapter/16#page74) when taking a dependency on this library.
 For example:

 ```ruby
 gem 'kappa', '~> 1.0'
 ```

+Any new backwards-compatible features will result in a new minor version (e.g. `x.1.x` to `x.2.x`) while any backwards-compatible bugfixes will result in a new patch version (e.g. `x.x.1` to `x.x.2`).

 ### Twitch API versions